EliahKagan/NuHello/README.md

 ```

 Although the package is generated on build, I have not set up an automatic
-build action to deploy this.
-(You would not usually want to do that, at least
+build action to deploy it to the local package source.
+(You would not usually
-if you are not using continuous integration and continuous deployment, and
+want to do that, especially if you are not using continuous integration and
-perhaps not even then.
+continuous deployment.
 The build might succeed but give an unsuitable result.
 Furthermore, one often builds during the course of development, when the code
 is in no condition to be deployed.)

-To build the project, generate the `Ekgn.NuHello` NuGet pacakge, and deploy the
+To build the project, generate the `Ekgn.NuHello` NuGet package, and deploy the
 package to a local package source in the `publish` directory, you can run the
 following commands.
 The initial `cd` command assumes you&rsquo;re starting out
 from the top-level directory of the working tree (the `NuHello` directory,